joergkrause/nyaf/README.md

 > In the example I use routes that look like child routes.
 That's a hint for the intended behavior, but it's technically not necessary doing so.
 The resolver is very simple and doesn't care about routes, it's just matching the string and seeking the outlet.

+### Addition Data

+The last example showed another field `data`.
+This is a dictionary with arbitrary data just stored here.
+If you setup a navigation dynamically based on the configuration data you can control the behavior in a well defined way.
+However, There is no code intercepting these data, it's task of the implementer to do something useful here.

 ### Navigate to Route

 You can navigate by code: